 Over the past decade, Smith’s work has focused on peri-urban China, where he has conducted extensive research on the development and planning of village communities.
 His book manuscript, entitled Urban Furnace: The Making of a Chinese City, investigates an epochal shift in Chinese urban policy that aims for the near-total urbanization of China’s territory and population.
 For decades, social justice in rural China has been based on the nation's urban-rural divide and the egalitarian redistribution of rights and resources within each village.
 The new urbanization program promises to rewrite this social contract, uprooting existing village institutions and integrating rural people more tightly into state-led processes of urban transformation.
 However, the reshuffling of urban-rural relations also creates openings for village actors to contest the party-state’s hegemony.
 The book investigates these differing visions for the just ordering of Chinese society as they intersect in the urbanization of an experimental village in Chongqing.

 In his current research, Smith is investigating Shekou, one of the first industrial zones to be established during China’s post-1978 reform era.
 Used as a laboratory for testing and adapting international approaches to urban development and governance, Shekou offers an opportunity to understand the origins and logics of widespread Chinese development and planning practices.
-Shekou's history suggests that China's rapid urbanization may be rooted in China's short-lived efforts at political liberalization in the early 1980s rather than the economic liberalization of the late 1980s and 1990s.
-Smith is also developing new comparative research on village responses to rapid socio-spatial transformation in East and Southeast Asia.
+Smith's research traces these experimental practices through an international network of planning and policy exchanges across the Sinosphere, offering a new narrative of China's early reform era in which marketization, urbanization, and democratization were all tightly intertwined.
+Smith is also pursuing related research that follows the proliferation of planning knowledges and practices in Southeast Asia during the twentieth century.

 Smith is currently Assistant Professor of Urban Studies at Yale-NUS College, an autonomous liberal arts college within the National University of Singapore.
 At Yale-NUS, he teaches a variety of courses in Urban Studies and the Common Curriculum, including Urbanization in China, Urban Theory, Urban Studio, Key Debates in Urban Planning and Policy, Community Development, and Modern Social Thought.